Search

 Hawley continued:

-“Don’t we live in a time where those in power are saying to us, give us the inheritance of ours fathers, their telling us not to speak the name of Jesus in public, their telling us not to speak the name of Jesus in politics, their telling us not to speak the name of Jesus in our schools, but we will say to them, forbid it from us to give you the inheritance of our fathers.
+“Don’t we live in a time where those in power are saying to us, give us the inheritance of ours fathers, they’re telling us not to speak the name of Jesus in public, they’re telling us not to speak the name of Jesus in politics, their telling us not to speak the name of Jesus in our schools, but we will say to them, forbid it from us to give you the inheritance of our fathers.
 We will rebuild the spiritual foundations of America.
 What this nation needs above all is Revival and don’t you know that this nation was founded on revival, that’s what made us a nation when those first pilgrims came to these shores, what did they bring here?
 The truth of the bible!
 What’s our liberty founded in?
 The scripture!
 What are our rights founded on?
 What Jesus has given us!”

 He finished by stating “We WILL rebuild this country on the truth of Jesus Christ.”